 - Once the cooker cools and pressure is released, pour the broth through a sieve or colander into another pot.
 Pick out the pork, carrots, parsnips, celery and keep aside.
 Discard the rest of the vegetables.

 - Spoon out the fat from the broth and discard.
-I find refrigerating the broth and then removing layer of fat from the top the best way to separate the fat or to let the broth cool and then removing the fat.
+I find refrigerating the broth and then removing a layer of fat from the top is the best way to separate the fat or to let the broth cool and then remove the fat.
 Today, I spooned it out and am not sure if I did a good job of it.

 - Take broth in a bowl, add cooked pasta or dumplings to broth/soup and serve.
 Cooked vegetables can also be added to soup or served separately.

-- Serve cooked meat and vegetables in a separate plate.
+- Serve cooked meat and vegetables on a separate plate.

 - Pasta - While the pressure cooker is cooking, cook pasta until al dente following the instructions on the back of the pasta box.
 Drain, rinse and keep the pasta aside until ready to serve.
 I used about ⅓ cup dry farfalle pasta as I was the only one eating it.
 Husband did not want pasta in his soup.

 - Broth - This recipe yields approximately 6 - 7 cups of broth.
-The leftover broth can be refrigerated for couple of days or frozen for later use.
+The leftover broth can be refrigerated for a couple of days or frozen for later use.
+I used it to prepare lentil sausage soup.

 - Vegetables - I cut celery, carrots and parsnips into 2-3" pieces.
-I would suggested leaving them as it is or cutting into only half.
-Since the broth is cooked for a very long time, vegetables were very soft.
+I would suggest leaving them as it is or cutting them into only half.
+Since the broth was cooked for a very long time, the vegetables were very soft.
 I felt I should have used longer pieces.

-- Stovetop Cooking - If cooking the broth on stovetop, cook pork in water on medium flame removing the scum.
+- Stovetop Cooking - If cooking the broth on the stovetop, cook pork in water on medium flame removing the scum.
 Then reduce the flame and cook pork until half cooked.
-Then add rest of the vegetables and cook until vegetables and pork are tender.
+Then add the rest of the vegetables and cook until the vegetables and pork are tender.
 This will take about 3-5 hours.
-I have not cooked it on stovetop and the cooking time is approximate cooking time.
+I have not cooked it on the stovetop and the cooking time is the approximate cooking time.

 Please add your Hungarian recipes to the linky below and visit my co-host to see what they are cooking.